webgme/webgme/docs/interpreters/creating_the_interpreter.rst

     end for

-The first video shows how we can iterate over the children of the ``Circuit`` and check the meta-type.
-The important new concepts here are the ``self.META`` of the plugin which is a mapping from the name of a meta-node to the actual core-node, and the helper-method ``isMetaTypeOf`` which checks if the first node is a type of the second node.
+The first video shows how to iterate over the children of the ``Circuit`` and check their meta-type.
+Important concepts here are; ``self.META`` property of the plugin which is a mapping from the name of a meta-node to the actual core-node, and the helper-method ``isMetaTypeOf`` which checks if the first node is of type of the second node.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">
-        <iframe width="560" height="315" src="https://www.youtube.com/embed/SddGyiYtJ34" frameborder="0" allowfullscreen></iframe>
+        <iframe width="560" height="315" src="https://www.youtube.com/embed/7k6NS9v4ybI" frameborder="0" allowfullscreen></iframe>
     </div>

 |